Join us for our all-new digital transformation programme with Kilian Schalk starting 21 April 2021

-Cost: £2,250 per team of two plus £100 per person on each team.
-International Magazine Centre Patrons receive a £250 discount on the cost.
+Cost: £2,000 plus £100 per person on each team (minimum two people on each team).
+International Magazine Centre Patrons receive a £200 discount on the cost.

 Commitment: Full-team engagement is a core tenet of the programme.
 As such, each participating team member is expected to attend all seminars and meetings.